Solo Travel Guide

 • Swimming in Lake Petén Itzá

-• Sunset from Flores viewpoint
+• Flores viewpoint sunset

 • Yaxhá ruins (less crowded)